marklasater/Parse/README.md

 # Deviations
 * Spring boot was used to create this application.
 Based off how Spring boot packages the executable jar there is a slight deviation in the way to run the jar.
 You need to use `-jar` instead of `-cp`

+# Future work
+* If more time was spent on the project, I'd focus on creating unit tests

 # Run Application

 ### In Memory Database